tardate/LittleCodingKata/python/install_macosx/README.md

-# Installing Python 2 and 3 on MacOSX
+# Installing Python 2 and 3 on MacOS

-Notes on installing and maintaining python 2 and 3 versions on MacOSX.
+Notes on installing and maintaining python 2 and 3 versions on MacOS.

 ## Notes